godpeny/pages/main/src/blog-post.3.md

 \text{(word embedding matrix)} \times \text{(one hot vector)} = \text{(selecting out the column corresponding to the word)}
 $$

-## Neural Language Model (N-gram Language Model)
+## Neural Language Model: Feedforward Neural Net Language Model (NNLM)
-N-gram models predict the probability of a word given the previous n−1 words.
+NNLM is a feed forward neural network with a linear projection layer and a non-linear hidden layer was used to learn jointly the word vector representation and a statistical language model.
+This model predicts the probability of a word given the previous $n−1$ words.
 ![alt text](images/blog3_ngram_language_model.png)
 The goal is to predict the word in the sentence, "I want a glass of orange __".
 1. Construct one-hot vector $o$ for the words and embedding matrix $E$.